sudheerj/datastructures-algorithms/src/javascript/algorithms/strings/9.encodeDecodeStrings/encodeDecodeStrings.md

 4. Create a temporary variable(`j`) which is assigned to index variable.

 5. Skip the prefix related to each string's length until the character reaches special(`#`) symbol.
 The number of characters ignored are indicated by incremental value of `j`.
-The next character position(`j+1`) indicates the beggining of a string.
+The next character position(`j+1`) indicates the beginning of a string.

 6. Calculate the word length followed by substring using the index variables.